• Skip to primary navigation

 Pro Tips

-2. Use the potatoes you like, but Russets are standard, but Yukon Gold is also a good choice.
-You need about 4 cups of potato slices that will obviously vary by the size of the potatoes.
+2. You can use any potatoes you like, but Russets are standard.
+Yukon Gold is also a good choice.
+You need about 4 cups of potato slices.

-3. Be sure to rinse and soak the potato slices for a few minutes and put them in the dish individually to prevent sticking.
+3. Be sure to rinse and soak the potato slices for a few minutes before placing them in the dish individually to prevent them from sticking.

 7. Be sure to allow them to rest for 5-10 minutes before serving.